-Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA
+Decision on Application for Comprehensive Permit Arlington Land Realty, LLC

+Off Dorothy Road, Arlington, MA

 , 2021

-Page 10 of 64
+Page 10 of 77

-- Route 2.
-There is some question whether the 12" municipal storm drain has adequate capacity to accommodate the localized flow.
+- 28. Current Massachusetts legislation requires that buildings be designed to the 100-year Base Flood Elevation (BFE), which is currently 6.8 feet NAVD88 and the 500-year flood elevation is at 10.75 feet NAVD88. ("NAVD88" is the North American Vertical Datum of 1988 which set a national elevation reference.
+All further references to vertical elevation will reference this datum unless otherwise noted.) - 29.
+The neighborhood north and west of the Property is also subject to periodic flooding during and/or after storm events.
+Neighbors are deeply concerned that development of the Property will exacerbate the flooding that they already experience. - 30.
+In response to the Board's request, the Applicant has submitted a summary of the evidence in the record on whether the Project would exacerbate the flooding that the surrounding community experiences already.
+The Board has also asked its peer consultant, BETA, to review the Applicant's conclusions. - a.
+The flooding currently experienced on Dorothy Road and Littlejohn Street is so-called localized flooding, which tends to happen after a heavy rain.
+The intersection of Dorothy and Littlejohn is a low point in the neighborhood with two catch basins at the Dorothy / Littlejohn intersection and two catch basins in the vicinity of 56 and 57 Dorothy Road.
+These catch basins discharge through a municipal 12" storm drain across the Thorndike Place property to the southeast at Route 2.
+There is some question, raised by the Applicant, whether the 12" municipal storm drain has adequate capacity to accommodate the localized flow.
 In any event, only a very small part of the project area currently drains into those catch basins, and that proportion will be reduced essentially to zero after the project is built.
 The project is designed in accordance with Massachusetts guidelines to retain all stormwater onsite.
-As designed, it will not contribute to the localized flooding that currently is the bane of the neighborhood. - (b) The project area experiences stream flooding as well.
-Steam flooding is related to the flow from Alewife Brook.
-The current FEMA designated 100-year elevation on the site is 6.8.
+As designed, it will not contribute to the localized flooding that currently is the bane of the neighborhood. - b.
+The project area experiences stream flooding as well.
+Stream flooding is related to the flow from Alewife Brook.
+The current FEMA designated 100-year elevation on the site is 6.8 NAVD88.
 The Thorndike Place project will involve filling certain "Border Lands Subject to Flooding" (BLSF), which would reduce storage capacity and increase the stream-flooding risk.
 This filling is offset, however, by the creation of new storage to compensate for storage lost to disturbance.
 The Applicant has agreed to meet the requirement of the Arlington Wetlands Protection Regulations (which are more stringent than state law) for compensatory storage on a 2:1 basis (that is, two units of compensatory storage for every unit of storage lost to filling).
-By meeting this standard, the proposed project will not contribute to increased flooding on adjacent or downstream properties.
-This has been confirmed by the Town's Peer review consultant, BETA Group, in their September 8, 2021, Comprehensive Permit Civil / Wetland Peer Review #5. - (c) The third potential source of flooding is groundwater flooding.
-Based on the test pits conducted on November 25, 2020, groundwater on the site is estimated to be at elevation 3.0.
-The Applicant has agreed to conduct additional groundwater testing to confirm the seasonal maximum high groundwater elevations on the site.
-While there are potential concerns for controlling groundwater flooding on the Property (and the Applicant is addressing those concerns), the Applicant offered testimony from Ambrose Donovan, PE, LSP of McPhail Associates, that the proposed development, including the projection of building foundations below groundwater, would have no impact on the groundwater table in the vicinity of the project. - (d) In a memorandum dated October 8, 2021, the Town's peer consultant, BETA Group, reviewed and concurred with the Applicant's summary of the evidence on flood risk, subject to the gathering of additional data on groundwater elevations.
-While BETA stresses that the project cannot be expected to improve existing conditions off-site, it agrees that stormwater management associated with the project will not exacerbate them.
-BETA observes, however, that additional precautions may need to be taken to protect the proposed project itself from groundwater flooding depending on the gathering of additional data on peakseason groundwater elevations.
+By meeting this more stringent standard, the proposed project will not contribute to increased flooding on adjacent or downstream properties.
+This has been confirmed by the Town's Peer review consultant, BETA Group, in their September 8, 2021, Comprehensive Permit Civil / Wetland Peer Review #5.

 Decision on Application for Comprehensive Permit Arlington Land Realty, LLC Off Dorothy Road, Arlington, MA

 , 2021

-Page 11 of 64
+Page 11 of 77